moorepants/dissertation/motioncapture.rst

 Missing markers
 ~~~~~~~~~~~~~~~

-The Optotrak Certus Motion Capture System :cite:`NorthernDigitalIncorporated2009` is based on the
+The Optotrak Certus Motion Capture System
-cameras’ ability to detect the infrared light from the sensors so there are
+:cite:`NorthernDigitalIncorporated2009` is based on the cameras’ ability to
+detect the infrared light from the sensors so there are occasional gaps in the
-occasional gaps in the coordinate data due to the markers going out of view.
-We
+coordinate data due to the markers going out of view.
+We attempted to minimize
-attempted to minimize this by careful marker and camera placement but were not
+this by careful marker and camera placement but were not able to totally
-able to totally eliminate the error.
-Any missing markers on the bicycle were
+eliminate the error.
+Any missing markers on the bicycle were reconstructed
-reconstructed using the fact that the bicycle is a rigid body.
-We had more than
+using the assumption that the bicycle is a rigid body.
+We had more than three
-three markers on both the frame and fork, so if one marker location was not
+markers on both the frame and fork, so if one marker location was not detected
-detected we used the relative location of the remaining markers to reconstruct
+we used the relative location of the remaining markers to reconstruct the
-the missing marker.
-The gaps in the data of the markers on the human were
+missing marker.
+The gaps in the data of the markers on the human were repaired
-repaired by fitting a cubic spline through the data.
-The spline estimated the
+by fitting a cubic spline through the data.
+The spline estimated the marker
-marker coordinates during the gaps.
-We only used the splined data if the gaps
+coordinates during the gaps.
+We only used the splined data if the gaps were
-were less than 10 time steps, or 0.1 sec; otherwise the trials were discarded.
+less than 10 time steps, or 0.1 sec; otherwise the trials were discarded.

 Relative motion
 ~~~~~~~~~~~~~~~